 Today, in any organization, content management has become a tedious task as a lot of content is getting produced daily.
-Either it be managing some content or making its lifecycle a fruitful pitch for the company, the IT professionals have to engage a lot of their time in doing it the right way.
-In order to overcome the challenges faced with traditional content management techniques, Documentum has been introduced over the time.
+Whether it is managing some content or making its lifecycle a fruitful pitch for the company, IT professionals have to engage a lot of their time in doing it the right way.
+In order to overcome the challenges faced with traditional content management techniques, Documentum has been introduced over time.

 Here are a few advantages of using Documentum instead of any other Content Management Software.